 As usual when visiting a new ballpark, we toured the stadium from foul pole to foul pole, taking pictures along the way.
 Before finding our seats, we stopped at the concession stand.
 Like most minor league ballparks, the hot dogs here were fried, though not as badly as some others places.
 Our seats for this 705 pm game game against the Buffalo Bisons (the AAA affiliate of the Toronto Blue Jays) were in the lower levels just past first base.
 Despite the threatening weather earlier, there was a decent crowd for the game.

 As soon as Tim Tebow walked onto the field, there was an audible buzz in the crowd.
-Not surprisingly, Tebow was affable, taking with Bisons players during warmups.
+Not surprisingly, Tebow was affable, talking with Bisons players during warmups.
 Just before ducking back into the dugout, Tebow spent some time greeting fans and signing autographs.
 It was clear from his demeanor and actions that his interest was genuine.
 In an era where professional athletes seemingly go through the motions with fans, it was refreshing to witness the Tebowmania in person.

 Fortunately, the weather continued to slowly improve, allowing us to enjoy the game.
 It was clear from the Mets starting lineup that the future of the NY Mets was troubled.
 No less than five Mets starters were former MLB players, suggesting the the organization does not have the talent to fill these positions from within.
-Other than the Mets starter, Corey Oswalt, the remainder of the Mets pitchers are known by fans of the big club.

 As feared after reviewing the lineup card for the Mets, the home team’s offense sputtered under the weight of the aging roster.
 The Mets pitching fared no better, with lefty Daniel Zamora surrendering four runs in one-third of an inning’s work.
-The home team lost 7-1, with The Bisons’ Bo Bichette going 3 for 4.
+The home team lost 7-1, with the Bisons’ Bo Bichette going 3 for 4.
 Following the Mets loss, we headed back to the hotel to rest after a long day.
 Perhaps the Mets offense would show more life tomorrow afternoon.

 Sunday, July 7th